-Conduct Prohibited by Title VI
+About Title VI

-Under Title VI of the Civil Rights Act of 1964, no person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+Under Title VI of the Civil Rights Act of 1964, no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

-- shared ancestry or ethnic characteristics, or
+- shared ancestry or ethnic characteristics.

 University Antisemitism and Islamophobia Task Forces